IF he was Henry VIII, Donald Trump could simply command performers to entertain at his coronation.

 Will federal money for the arts, therefore, dry up out of spite for a community that eschews him?

-Will our children grow up without the influences that can help form the next Rothko or Maya Angelou, the new Beyonce or Misty Copeland?
+Will our children grow up without the influences that can help form the talents of the next Rothko or Maya Angelou, the new Beyonce or Misty Copeland?